ewendel1/University-Portal-Project/README.md

 # University-Portal-Project
-Develop a prototype for a university portal and design it with a software engineering focus
+Develop a prototype for CS 487 software engineering class to design a university portal

 Video demonstrations:
 Part 1: https://youtu.be/Ur-lkbNdqTk